 - Track Ownership: Michigan Department of Transportation

-The graceful and historic Albion depot has served townspeople, Albion College students, and visitors for more than 125 years.
-Originally built for the Michigan Central Railroad (MC) in 1882, the red brick building is a typical rectangular depot with Italianate touches such as three sided bays with fancy double brackets supporting the eaves.
+The graceful and historic Albion depot has served townspeople, Albion College students and visitors for nearly a century and a half.
+Originally built for the Michigan Central Railroad (MC) in 1882, the red brick building is a typical rectangular depot with Italianate touches such as three-sided bays with fancy double brackets supporting the eaves.

 Colored and glazed brick in shades of white form two beltcourses that encircle the structure and display a checked pattern—the prominent headers are strikingly white while the runners have a light whitewash.
 The beltcourses lie at the level of the sills and directly below the lintels, giving emphasis to the strong, repetitive rhythm of the window bays and the two-over-two windows.
 The bands of colored bricks are only interrupted by the plain pilasters that divide the window bays; each bay also features deep corbelling.
 The pilasters bear simple brackets that support the eaves of the gabled roof.
 The bay at the southeastern end of the structure is the main access point and features double doors; a porch, probably added at a later date, provides shelter during inclement weather.
 A long and narrow patch of lawn fronts the porch and runs along the tracks.
 In days past, it was planted with flowers as the depot would have been a visitor’s first impression of the town.

-Founded in 1835, Albion College was actually first located ten miles away in Spring Arbor Township, but moved to Albion in 1838.
-Jesse Crowell donated sixty acres to the fledging institution and its first building opened its doors in 1844.
+Founded in 1835, Albion College was actually first located 10 miles away in Spring Arbor Township, but moved to Albion in 1838.
+Jesse Crowell donated 60 acres to the fledging institution, and its first building opened its doors in 1844.
 Initiated by Methodist Episcopal settlers, the college was established as a liberal arts institution.
 It early accepted women, and by 1861 the school was fully authorized by the state to grant degrees to men and women.

 The Central Railroad of Michigan reached town limits in 1844 and on Independence Day, the first steam locomotive chugged into town to much celebration.
 By December of that year, regular passenger service was instituted to Detroit.
 The trip from Detroit to Marshall—a dozen miles west of Albion—took seven and a half hours and cost $3.
 In 1846 the state sold the line stretching from Detroit to Kalamazoo to the Michigan Central Railroad for $2 million.
 Twenty years later, Michigan Central was subsumed into Cornelius Vanderbilt’s powerful New York Central Railroad.